 Bioluminescent plankton can be found in California waters year-round.
 However, significant bioluminescence events occur only when there’s a high concentration of these organisms.
 The prime time to witness such displays is typically from June to October.

-Where to see bioluminescent beaches near L.A.?
+Where can you see bioluminescent beaches near L.A.?

 The closest beaches to Los Angeles where you can catch a glimpse of this amazing natural phenomenon are Laguna Beach, Newport Beach, Huntington Beach, Long Beach, and Encinitas.
 These spots often have favorable conditions for witnessing bioluminescence.